Lobaro/docs/docs/background/lorawan.md

 Lobaro's LoRaWAN devices use a LoRaWAN stack we develop ourselves.
 It supports a wide spectrum of features:

-* LoRaWAN version 1.0 or 1.1 selectable
+* LoRaWAN version 1.1 and 1.0 supported
 * Over The Air Activation (OTAA) and Activation By Personalisation (ABP)
 * Adaptive Data Rate (ADR)
 * Device integrated DevEUI (alternatively DevEUI can be freely configured)